vaibhavchaubey/Code-Sync/README.md

 ## Technologies Used 🛠️

-- React: Frontend user interface and components.
+- React.js: Frontend user interface and components.
 - Node.js: Backend server environment.
 - Express.js: Web framework for Node.js, used for routing and handling HTTP requests.
 - Socket.io: Real-time bidirectional communication library for web applications, used for implementing WebSocket functionality.